Eczbek/xieite/docs/namespaces/math/structures/big_integer/1/operators/modulo_assign.md

 &nbsp;

 ## Description
-Assigns the remainder after division of this big-integer with another.
-Taking the remainder after division by zero invokes undefined behavior.
+Assigns the remainder of division of this big-integer with another.
+Taking the remainder of division by zero throws `std::out_of_range`.

 &nbsp;